HakanL/Haukcode.Osc/README.md

 * Parse osc messages and bundles from strings.
 * Optimized for use in real-time applications.
 * 100% thread safe.
-* Released under a permissive [MIT License](https://bitbucket.org/rugcode/rug.osc/wiki/License)
+* Released under a permissive MIT License.